dilanx/craco/packages/craco/README.md

             throw new Error(
             ^

-    Error: Can't find file-loader in the webpack config!
+    Error: Can't find eslint-loader in the webpack config!

     This error probably occurred because you updated react-scripts or craco.
 Please try updating craco-less to the latest version: